CulturePen/CulturePen.github.io/_posts/2018-07-08-Discomfort.markdown

 They enabled me to spend more time in the stretch zone at work, which accelerated my growth exponentially.
 In many ways I feel it's everyone's individual mission to seek out and find ways to immerse themselves in discomfort until they find themselves comfortable, then to do it again.
 Taking it a step further, when you find others open to discomfort, you also become open to finding ways to enable others to do so too, like my colleagues did for me.
 It's a self-catalyzing cycle as the positive influence they had on me now enables me to inspire and encourage others the same way, allowing them to do the same and so on.

-Seek out discomfort and you will find that those mere moments will serve you, and everyone you touch, better than a lifetimes of comfort.
+Seek out discomfort and you will find that those mere moments will serve you, and everyone you touch, better than a lifetime of comfort.